cypress-io/cypress-documentation/content/guides/guides/test-retries.md

 billing.

-You can always see how many tests you've recorded from your organization's Billing & Usage page within the [Dashboard](https://on.cypress.io/dashboard).
+You can always see how many tests you've recorded from your organization's Billing & Usage page within [Cypress Cloud](https://on.cypress.io/cloud).

 ### Can I access the current attempt counter from the test?